nextensio/docs/content/en/Architecture/_index.md

 :-------------------------:
 ![](/architecture/appgroup_add.jpg)

-For initial bootstrapping, the comment about "You have no attributes for AppGroup" can be ignored, we will talk about attributes in the next topic
+For initial bootstrapping, the comment about "You have no attributes for AppGroup" can be ignored, it will be explained in more detail in section [Policies and Attributes](/policyattr)

 * The Appgroup ID is an email id.
 * The Appgroup Name is just a descriptive string